SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Dashboards_app/Creating_and_configuring_dashboards/Editing_a_dashboard.md

 > [!NOTE]
 >
 > - Prior to DataMiner 10.3.5/10.4.0<!--  RN 35940 -->, it is not possible to edit a dashboard that is being shared.
 To edit such a dashboard in those DataMiner versions, you will need to temporarily stop sharing it and then share it again once you are done editing.
-> - To rename a dashboard, right-click the dashboard in the sidebar on the left and select *Rename*.
+> - To rename a dashboard, right-click the dashboard in the sidebar on the left and select *Settings* or *Rename*, depending on your DataMiner version<!--RN 38278-->.
 This is not possible for a dashboard that is being shared.